 Related: 10 partnership leaders to follow on LinkedIn.

-If you use any social media platform, you most likely see co-marketing in action everyday.
-Tags, content features or just resharing content allows similar businesses to work together to tap into new audiences and drive mutually beneficial business.
+If you use any social media platform, you most likely see co-marketing in action everyday with companies or thought leaders teaming up to increase their reach.
+Tags, content features or just resharing content allows similar businesses or individuals to work together to tap into new audiences and drive mutually beneficial business.
 This is particularly effective for go-to-market motions.

 Kevens sees co-marketing as a major advantage of LinkedIn, especially for B2B partnerships.
 “If you're partnering with other companies to put on an event, you could tag each other and then the audience kind of becomes aware of all three,” he notes.
 This way, companies can further leverage partners for easy marketing wins on LinkedIn.